sasindusachintha/DSA-Terminology/Data-Structures/Graph.md

 ## key Characteristics
 - Non- linear structure.
-- Can be directed or undirected
+- Can be directed or undirected.
 - May contain cycles
 - Can be connected or disconnected